billwebb/robotics-nd/project-3-where-am-i/README.md

 ## Results

 This project performs localization of the robot.
 The following images show the robot in its initial state.
-Then, after the `2D Nav Goal` is set in RVIZ, the images show the robot in mid-movement and then in the final location.
+Then, the following two images show the robot localized after moving it around the room using `2D Nav Goal` is in RVIZ.

 ![Robot in Initial State](robot-start.png)